tamberg/fhnw-iot-project-example/README.md

 * Measure temperature and humidity ✓
 * Display (historic) measurements ✓
-* Set a humidity alarm threshold
+* Set a temperature or humidity alert threshold
-* Get a humidity alarm
+* Get a temperature or humidity alert
-* Confirm an alarm
+* Confirm an alert

 #### Reference model
 > Reference model of your project.